moh-saidi/MCWaver/README.md

-Here's the updated README with your website link added:
-​

-text
 # AI-Powered Minecraft Fabric Mod Generator 🎮🤖

 An intelligent system that generates balanced Minecraft food items with status effects using local LLMs.
 Upload a mod template, describe your item, and get a fully compiled Minecraft 1.21.1 Fabric mod in minutes.